venus-lang/venus_old/docs/reference/control-flow.md

 val b = 2
 val int c = if (a > b) { return b } else { return a }

+// you can omit braces because each block has only one statement val int c = if (a > b} return b else return a

-// you can omit `return` at the last statement, and because there is only one statement at each part, also omit the braces: val int c = if (a > b) b else a
+// and you can omit the `return` keyword because it is the last expression of its block val int c = if (a > b) b else a
 ```